stephenberry/glaze/docs/generic-json.md

 This works because `glz::generic` stores arrays as `std::vector<glz::generic>` and objects as `glz::ordered_small_map<glz::generic>`.
 When you request a specific container type, Glaze deserializes the generic representation into your desired type.

+## Compilation time optimization

+`glaze/json/generic.hpp` header is a quite heavyweight as it also pulls the entire JSON library.

+If you want to use `glz::generic` as part of some public interface, it's advisable to include `glaze/json/generic_def.hpp` instead.

 ## See Also

 - [Lazy JSON](./lazy-json.md) - On-demand parsing for selective field access (faster for extracting few fields)